ebfull/seanbowe.com/content/blog/2025-04-17__ragu_for_orchard_part1/index.md

 [^4]: Writing circuits in R1CS comes with the added advantage that many modern tools used to automatically discover soundness and completeness bugs in constraint systems can be directly applied to our codebase.
 [^5]: This essentially works by combining all of your circuits into a giant multivariate interpolation polynomial and evaluating over different restrictions of the polynomial depending on the context, which means the circuit needs to evaluated in its polynomial representation even more often than the witness itself.
 [^6]: There are exceptions for things like division by zero, which still must be handled with errors, but this happens very rarely.
-[^7]: Technically, the backing store is a `struct Always<T>(T);` or a `struct Empty;` which provides an equivalent zero-cost abstraction in both cases, but this is strictly an implementation detail.
-[^8]: Inherent methods get precedence over trait methods, which is why `Option<T>` never has this problem but we do.
+[^7]: Inherent methods get precedence over trait methods, which is why `Option<T>` never has this problem but we do.
-[^9]: If the closure were actually compiled it would result in a compile-time error because we panic in an inline `const` block in a _generic_ context, which waits until after monomorphization and dead-code elimination passes to invoke `const` expressions.
+[^8]: If the closure were actually compiled it would result in a compile-time error because we panic in an inline `const` block in a _generic_ context, which waits until after monomorphization and dead-code elimination passes to invoke `const` expressions.
-[^10]: It is even possible to transmute a `Vec<M>` into a rebound `Maybe<Vec<T>>` with `unsafe` code.
+[^9]: It is even possible to transmute a `Vec<M>` into a rebound `Maybe<Vec<T>>` with `unsafe` code.
-[^11]: Although this is technically an artifact of the specific proof system we're currently using, something very similar happens inside of [HyperNova](https://eprint.iacr.org/2023/573) for almost identical reasons, so we'll likely want to accomodate this while exploring this territory of the API design.
+[^10]: Although this is technically an artifact of the specific proof system we're currently using, something very similar happens inside of [HyperNova](https://eprint.iacr.org/2023/573) for almost identical reasons, so we'll likely want to accomodate this while exploring this territory of the API design.